hba777/Real-Estate-Website/README.md

 - **Property Listings**: View, add, edit, and delete property listings.
 - **Location Management**: Manage and retrieve locations associated with properties.
-- **Agency and Agent Management**: Keep track of agencies and their respective agents.
+- **Images Management**: Keep track of properties and their respective images.
-- **Data Visualization**: Integrate visualizations for data insights (optional).
-- **User-Friendly Interface**: Simple interface for seamless user interaction.

 ## Data Structure